Editorial: Person-caused fires infuriating - Lake Cowichan Gazette

 The fire season is now well and truly upon us.

 And already Cowichan has had a brush fire.
 We are incredibly fortunate to have the dedicated Shawnigan Lake Fire Department who put out the blaze on West Shawnigan Lake Road earlier this week within a matter of hours.
-Many communities haven’t been so lucky (a fire continues to burn as close as the Nanaimo area), though none have so far been hit with the catastrophic fires that raged last summer for months in the B.C.
-Interior.
+Many communities haven’t been so lucky (a fire continues to burn as close as the Nanaimo area).
+Last week evacuation alerts and orders began for several communities in the B.C.
+Interior, which was devastated by catastrophic fires last summer.

 But back to Cowichan’s brush blaze.
 The most disheartening thing is that it was likely caused by a carelessly discarded cigarette butt.
 How many times do people have to be warned before they quit doing something so irresponsible as tossing their cigarette end out of the car window and onto the tinder dry roadside grass?
 Or do they just not care that they could be causing a devastating fire in their wake, as long as they can continue to drive on unimpeded?